michaelheiniger/Reivewpad-docs/versioned_docs/version-3.2.0/use-cases/attention-set.md

 ### Unavailable `pull_request_review_thread` event

-As for now github actions are not able to be triggered on `pull_request_review_thread` events.
+As for now GitHub actions are not able to be triggered on `pull_request_review_thread` events.
 This limitation does not allow `reviewpad` to be triggered when a review thread status is updated (i.e. `resolved` or `unresolved`)

 To solve this issue one can comment a pull request with: